sciserver/SciServer-WordPress-Website/wp-content/plugins/display-widgets/readme.txt

 1. The extra widget options added.

 == Changelog ==
+= 2.05 =
+* Add "Text Domain" to the plugin header to enable translations
+* Add Brazilian Portuguese translation

+= 2.04 =
+* Check if user is logged in before any other checks
+* Resume use of old hook for those with widgets showing that shouldn't
+* Fix XSS vulnerablity
+* Allow for taxonomies for post and pages
+* Use Taxonomy labels instead of slugs
+* Added "All Categories" checkbox option
+* New Hook: dw_pages_types_register for registering "custom page"
+* New Hook: dw_instance_visibility for allowing plugin / themes to add their own custom logic for determining the widget visibility
+* Added translations for Finnish and Swedish

 = 2.03 =
 * Default to check for widgets on wp_loaded hook
 * Added dw_callback_trigger hook to change timing of first widget sidebar check